Colorado law allows victims of crimes to recover financial compensation for their losses in several ways.

 - placing a lien on the defendant’s personal property and putting it up for sale; or

-- imposing by the court certain “sanctions” (i.e., suspension of a professional license).
+- imposing by the court certain “sanctions” (for example, suspension of a professional license).

 An experienced Colorado attorney can help ensure you are able to collect the award to which you are entitled.